-Meghan Markle's life among Toronto 'royalty'
+Meghan's pageboys and Toronto 'royalty'

-Meghan Markle and her life among Toronto 'royalty'
+The Mulroneys, Meghan Markle and her life among Toronto 'royalty'

-What does Meghan Markle's life in Toronto tell us about the possible future royal?
+What does Meghan Markle's life in Toronto tell us about the new royal?

 For years, she lived in the Canadian city relatively under the radar.

-That was before she became publicly linked to Prince Harry - arguably the world's most eligible bachelor - and subsequently the most Googled actress of 2016.
+That was before she became publicly linked to Prince Harry - arguably the world's most eligible bachelor - and subsequently the most googled actress of 2016.

-The Los Angeles-native had settled into her adopted city of Toronto where Suits, the cable legal drama in which she co-stars, is filmed.
+The Los Angeles native had settled into her adopted city of Toronto where Suits, the cable legal drama in which she co-stars, is filmed.

 The American actress would spend time at Trinity Bellwoods Park in the trendy West Queen West neighbourhood, dine at restaurants near her home in the Annex, grab groceries at specialty shops in Kensington Market, and have drinks at the private Soho House club downtown.

-Now, amid speculation of an upcoming engagement announcement and a move to London, here are five things about the actress' Toronto life that offer a hint into what she might be like as a royal.
+Here are five things about the actress's Toronto life that offer a hint into what she might be like as a royal.

 She's friends with Canada's top socialites

-Vancouver's Amanda Dishaw, who runs the blog Meghan's Mirror along with US-based colleague Christine O'Brien, says Markle is "very loyal to a very small group of friends".
+Vancouver's Amanda Dishaw, who runs the blog Meghan's Mirror along with US-based colleague Christine O'Brien, says Ms Markle is "very loyal to a very small group of friends".

-Even before meeting Prince Harry, Markle was embraced by a duo that Toronto Life magazine called the city's "most polished power couple" - Jessica and Ben Mulroney.
+Even before meeting Prince Harry, Ms Markle was embraced by a duo that Toronto Life magazine called the city's "most polished power couple" - Jessica and Ben Mulroney.

-Ben Mulroney is the son of former Canadian Prime Minister Brian Mulroney and he is a prominent TV host and entertainment reporter - Canada's answer to Ryan Seacrest.
+Ben Mulroney is the son of former Canadian Prime Minister Brian Mulroney and is a prominent TV host and entertainment reporter - Canada's answer to Ryan Seacrest.

 Jessica Mulroney, with a career in fashion and marketing, is from one of Montreal's most prominent clans, a descendant of the founder of a national shoe retail empire.

-Jessica is also fashion adviser to Sophie Gregoire-Trudeau, the wife of current Canadian PM Justin Trudeau.
+She is also fashion adviser to Sophie Gregoire-Trudeau, the wife of current Canadian PM Justin Trudeau.

-Until Markle dialled down her once robust social media presence - her last Instagram post was in April, the same month she shuttered her lifestyle blog The Tig - the two regularly appeared in cameos on each other's feeds.
+Until Ms Markle dialled down her once robust social media presence - her last Instagram post was in April, the same month she shuttered her lifestyle blog The Tig - the two regularly appeared in cameos on each other's feeds.

 They've posted pictures of themselves at a Toronto Blue Jays baseball game, holidaying on the Italian island of Capri and spending a weekend evening drinking wine on the sofa.

-The Mulroneys and Trudeaus - Canada's pre-eminent political families - are close, and Markle knows the Trudeaus through her humanitarian work.
+The Mulroneys and Trudeaus - Canada's pre-eminent political families - are close, and Ms Markle knows the Trudeaus through her humanitarian work.

+Mulroney's children- Ivy, four, and seven-year-old twins Brian and John - are among the bridesmaids and pageboys at the wedding.
+It is also rumoured that the Canadian stylist was involved in helping to plan the event.

+She was photographed arriving at Heathrow Airport with her family on Tuesday night.

 Former society columnist Rosemary Sexton says the two families are "Canadian royalty".